 On the basis of our work, our responsibility is to provide a report expressing a limited assurance conclusion on:

-However, it is not our responsibility to comment on the entity’s compliance with other applicable legal and regulatory provisions, particularly the French duty of care law and anti-corruption and tax avoidance legislation nor on the compliance of products and services with the applicable regulations.
+However, it is not our responsibility to comment on the entity’s compliance with other applicable legal and regulatory requirements, in particular the French duty of care law and anti-corruption and tax avoidance legislation nor on the compliance of products and services with the applicable regulations.

 Nature and scope of the work

-— we verified that the Statement covers each category of information set out in Article L. 225-102-1 III as well as respect of human rights and anti-corruption and tax evasion legislation;
+— We verified that the Statement includes each category of social and environmental information set out in article L. 225-102-1 III as well as information regarding compliance with human rights and anti-corruption and tax avoidance legislation;

 Means and resources

-Our verification work mobilized the skills of nine people and took place between September 2018 and March 2019 on a total duration of intervention of about thirty weeks.
+Our verification work mobilized the skills of nine people and took place between September 2019 and March 2020 on a total duration of intervention of about thirty weeks.

-Paris-La Défense, the 13th March 2019
+Paris-La Défense, the March 18th, 2020

 French original signed by:

-Independent third party ERNST & YOUNG et Associés
+Independent third party ERNST & YOUNG Associés

-Christophe Schmeitzky, Sustainable Development Partner
+Christophe Schmeitzky, Partner, Sustainable Development